-Join Garrick Chow for an in-depth discussion in this video Splitting and trimming items, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Splitting and trimming items, part of Learning REAPER 4.

 All right.
 Let's continue looking at how to perform …common editing tasks in Reaper.
 Now, I've touched on these actions a few …times already, but in this movie I want to look specifically at how to split and …trim your media items.
 These two actions allow you to adjust the …length of your media items, so only the portions you want to hear are played. …For this example, let's create another new project. …To save my current changes.
 Call this one Split and Trim. …And I've copied a file to my desk top called lead vocals, lead_vox_verse_01. …Just drag that on, and I'll just zoom out so we can see the entire media item. …I'm also going to make sure the ripple button is turned off in the tool bar.…